dexhunter/blog.dex.moe/_posts/2018-08-02-ENE-Introduction.md

     * When you sign the message with your private key, you have certain responsibilities.
 You cannot deny the message is from you.

 2. Surreptitious Forwarding Attack<sup>3,4</sup>
-    * Carol can separate the signature of Alice, use his own signature instead.
+    * Mallory can separate the signature of Alice, use his own signature instead.
     * Some people might think Sign-then-Encrypt could solve this problem.
 But if the encryption scheme does not reach CCA<sup>5</sup>, then it still cannot prevent such attacks.

 ENE has four authentication schemes, a user can choose the security level freely to meet their goals.